HenkWillcock/SWEN301ArchitectureProject/Essay.md

 ### 1.3 Project History

 The ChessMaster repository was created in December 2017, along with an initial commit.
-ChessMaster was commited to regularly until March 2018, development then slowed down.
-The last commit was on March 12th, and it's unclear if their are any active commiters as of April 2018.
+From December 16th until January 21st, core components and basic units tests were added.
+These components include classes for the various pieces, the board, the player, and the graphics handler.
+On January 24th there was a milestone commit which made two player gameplay possible.
+After this, the focus of development shifted to the AI.
+A simple minimax algorithm was completed on Febuary 2nd, which was refined over the coming weeks.
+On Febuary 11th, the core game rules were completed with the addition of castling, pawn promotion, and fixes to the checkmate checker.
+The last few features to be added were saving and loading of games, and an undo button.

+The last commit of code was on Febuary 22nd.
+On March 12th the developer added a README file, and hasn't commited since then.
+As of April, it is unclear whether development of ChessMaster is ongoing or the project has been discontinued.

 ### 1.4 Project Domain